Abortion Fast Facts

 CNN reporting on the abortion debate.

-Abortion Statistics:
+Statistics:

-The following is the number of abortions reported to the CDC in selected areas.
-(As of 2017):
+The following is the number of abortions reported to the CDC from selected reporting areas (As of April 2018):

 2014: 652,639